 I would pay...some amount of money for this Lizabeth Scott outfit.

 Of all the screenings I attended this year at Noir City, Key Witness was, without a doubt, the most enjoyable to watch with an audience.
 Why?
 Well, this bottom of the barrel ‘B’ was so incredibly outlandish that it quickly turned into a riot.
 The plot centered around a rather boring man: 1. whose wife berates him constantly (but don’t worry, they’re cool and she loves him, and he her, for some reason), 2. is wrongly accused of murder, 3. takes off and assumes the identity of a dead man he finds on some train tracks, 4. re-connects with the dead man’s wealthy father who had walked out on his family, 5. starts to sell the kooky inventions his wife always made fun of him for….and then obviously, 6. the past catches up.

 But fear not, everything turned out pretty peachy in the end.

 The situations – notably, the father of the dead man forgiving the imposter when he finds out the truth and (SPOILER) everyone becoming one happy family – were so far-fetched but performed so casually that it was all too unbelievable to even try to make sense of.
-The acting, characterizations, and plot all featured so many laughable moments of disbelief (and a bit of confusion) that some people in the audience even directed their thoughts/commentary/exasperation to the screen itself!
+The acting, characters, and plot all featured so many laughable moments of disbelief (and a bit of confusion) that some people in the audience even directed their thoughts/commentary/exasperation to the screen itself!
 Though I think everyone in attendance would agree that Key Witness could never be called a good movie, we were all sufficiently entertained by it.

 That tagline doesn't seem fitting, for some reason.